'That's the team that we've been': Hellstrom's walk-off lifts Husker baseball team over Indiana

 Povich struck out six of the first seven batters he faced and finished with one run with nine strikeouts when the game was paused.

 Indiana's only run came on a solo homer off the bat of Cole Barr in the top of the fourth inning as the teams played through intermittent rain showers.
-Barr also had the big blast in Indiana's four run fifth, with a three-run homer.
+Barr also had the big blast in Indiana's four-run fifth, a three-run homer.

 What followed led umpires to put the game on hold.